dnl07/repo-inspector/README.md

 - Branch handling: commits from each branch are now analyzed and plotted separately, rather than being merged together.

 - Added support for repository URLs as an input option.

+- Updated this file to show more examples

+- Fixed filtering by authors: Now names with a space within work too